sfds1/EmployeeDirectoryReact/README.md

 The user will be able to:

-  * Sort the table by at least one category
+  * Sort the table by any column header

   * Filter the users by at least one property.